2025 Arab–Islamic extraordinary summit: Summit

 Tamim bin Hamad Al Thani, Emir of Qatar, opened the summit, repeating Qatar's condemnation of the Israeli attack, restating Qatar's role of a mediator, and asserting that the Gaza war "has turned into a genocide".
 Hissein Brahim Taha, Secretary-General of the Organisation of Islamic Cooperation, urged a unified and firm stance and recommended the participants take "firm decisions".
 Ahmed Aboul Gheit, Secretary-General of the Arab League, labelled Israel a rogue state and said silence over its actions enables further violations.
 Abdullah II, King of Jordan said the strike showed that the threat coming from Israel is "without limits" and called for a deterring response.
 Mohammed Shia' Al Sudani, Prime Minister of Iraq, proposed a NATO-style defense pact for Arab and Islamic states, in addition to forming "a joint Arab-Islamic committee to convey our position to the Security Council and international bodies".
 Abdel Fattah el-Sisi, President of Egypt, said Israel's actions had "gone beyond diplomatic and military logic" and crossed "all red lines".
 Recep Tayyip Erdoğan, President of Turkey, said that there is a "greedy, bloodthirsty mentality among Israeli officials", and called for accountability through international law.
 Mahmoud Abbas, President of the State of Palestine and Palestinian National Authority, called for holding Israel accountable, ending the Gaza war, halting land expropriation in the West Bank, and securing Israeli withdrawal to the 1967 borders.
 Masoud Pezeshkian, President of Iran, said Israeli attacks on Qatar, Iran, and other states were deliberate, rooted in impunity, and enabled by weak international condemnation.
 He urged Muslim unity as one body, grounded in shared human values in addition to Islam.
 Pakistan's prime minister, Shehbaz Sharif called on the United Nations to suspend Israel and proposed the creation of an "Arab‑Islamic task force".
 Malaysia's prime minister, Anwar Ibrahim argued that symbolic gestures were insufficient.
 Ahmed al-Sharaa, President of Syria, said that it is rare for a negotiator or mediator to be targeted, calling it a dangerous precedent, while also condemning Israel's ongoing attacks on Gaza and Syria for the past nine months.

 The summit exhibited a unified front in support of Qatar and censure of Israel's strike.
 The dominant through‑lines were the need for enforceable measures to halt further violations of international law and references to the Gaza humanitarian crisis.

 Outcome

-No immediate political or economic measures were announced at the summit's conclusion.
+No immediate political or economic measures were announced at the conclusion of the one-day summit.
 The final communique condemned "Israel's repeated threats of the possibility of targeting Qatar again", reiterating the countries' and organizations' condemnation of the attack and solidarity with Qatar.
 Separately from this, Qatar's foreign ministry spokesperson Majed al-Ansari said that the GCC's consultations aimed at strengthening collective deterrence were ongoing, with a session of the GCC Unified Military Command scheduled to convene in Doha.